Updated:

 Liz Robson

 Loneliness affects millions of children and young people in the UK every year and is a key driver of poor mental health.
 This is especially important to address for young people who have become more isolated since the pandemic and lockdowns, losing important opportunities during adolescence to build relationships and friendships with peers.
-Resulting in significant isolation and a deterioration in face-to-face communication skills for many young people.
+Resulting in significant isolation, higher risk of anxiety and a deterioration in face-to-face communication skills for many young people.

 Loneliness is a feeling we all experience at some point in our lives.
 For young people, who are still developing social skills and dealing with the challenges of adolescence, loneliness can be especially tough to handle.
 Unfortunately, loneliness can also have a negative impact on mental health.